lsst-sitcom/sitcomtn-003/index.rst

 - The +z axis points from L1S1 into the camera body, along the optical axis, so that most of the camera components have positive z.
 - The +x axis points toward raft R42, along the parallel transfer direction of the individual segments.
 The segments are roughly 500 by 2000 pixels.
 The parallel transfer direction is along the 2000-pixel side.
 - The +y axis points toward raft R24, along the serial register.
 The serial register is along the 500-pixel side of the CCD segments.
-- **When mounted on the telescope mount, with the rotator angle at zero, the x/y/z axes of the OCS are in parallel with the x/y/z axes of the OCS, and points in the same directions.**
+- **When mounted on the telescope mount, with the rotator angle at zero, the x/y/z axes of the CCS are in parallel with the x/y/z axes of the OCS, and points in the same directions.**

 The CCS is fixed to the camera body; we use the focal plane to define the CCS because that is the only camera component that is relevant to the AOS, CS-wise.
 The lens surfaces do change under different gravity and thermal profile, and even the camera rotator angle.
 But the AOS does not actively control any camera internal components for image quality improvements.